Boston Opera House

 His intensity was complemented by Nina Matiashvili as Juliet.
 A moment that was emblematic of her approach to the role occurred in the balcony scene when Romeo carried her across the stage in a split lift.
 Her arms were extended, and her face was so open, vulnerable, and ecstatic that as she sailed through the air, she seemed like a breath of fresh air herself.
 The immediacy of her portrayal was almost startling; it was a luminous performance.

 Also deserving of recognition is Lasha Khozashvili whom I saw on May 19 as Prince Désiré in The Sleeping Beauty (by Petipa with additions by Ashton) opposite Ashley Ellis as Aurora.
-(See my review of Ellis in this role in 2017 here: https://criticaldance.org/boston-ballet-sleeping-beauty/.)
+(See my review of Ellis in 2017 here: https://criticaldance.org/boston-ballet-sleeping-beauty/.)
 I’ve seen others in this role who either checked out periodically or just didn’t connect with their ballerina.
 One knew that Khozashvili’s prince would be different when, in Act II, he reacted with visible shock and sorrow as Aurora, appearing to him in a vision, revealed that she was living under a spell and implored him to rescue her.
 When she looked into his eyes, he gave something back, and what he gave was empathy.

 At that point he reminded me of Ivan Nagy who, as Siegfried in the Act II grand pas de deux of Swan Lake, seemed to say to Natalia Makarova as Odette, “You are no longer alone.
 I will help you shoulder your burden.”
 When Ellis went stage right, froze in position (mimicking her paralyzed state), and then became reanimated, the delight on her face foretold how she would look when she awakened – to his love.